cpacilio/marvel_continuity/README.md

   - Matt Murdock's identity is considered public and Matt Murdock says they want him in prison;
   - Madame Hydra is considered in disgrace (but where did it happen?)
   - Wolverine is on a mission with the X-Men
-- Young Avengers 1:
-  - Jessica Jones is still pregnant
-- New Avengers Illuminati #0:
-  - The Illuminati decide to exile Hulk on another planet
 - The Pulse #11-14:
   - The identity of Daredevil is unknown to the general public but is known to Ben Urich and I seem to understand that the FED's also know it
   - The so called Murdock files are mentioned